-- What are the possible side effects of pentobarbital (Nembutal)?
+- What are the possible side effects of pentobarbital (Nembutal Sodium)?

-- What is the most important information I should know about pentobarbital (Nembutal)?
+- What is the most important information I should know about pentobarbital (Nembutal Sodium)?

-- What should I discuss with my healthcare provider before using pentobarbital (Nembutal)?
+- What should I discuss with my healthcare provider before using pentobarbital (Nembutal Sodium)?

-- What happens if I miss a dose (Nembutal)?
+- What happens if I miss a dose (Nembutal Sodium)?

-- What should I avoid while taking pentobarbital (Nembutal)?
+- What should I avoid while taking pentobarbital (Nembutal Sodium)?

-- What other drugs will affect pentobarbital (Nembutal)?
+- What other drugs will affect pentobarbital (Nembutal Sodium)?

-Pentobarbital is in a group of drugs called barbiturates (bar-BIT-chur-ates).
+Pentobarbital is a barbiturate (bar-BIT-chur-ate).
 Pentobarbital slows the activity of your brain and nervous system.

-Pentobarbital is used short-term to treat insomnia.
-Pentobarbital is also used as an emergency treatment for seizures, and to cause you to fall asleep for surgery.
+Pentobarbital is used short-term as a sedative to treat insomnia, or to cause you to fall asleep for surgery.
+Pentobarbital is also used as an emergency treatment for seizures.

-Pentobarbital may also be used for other purposes not listed in this medication guide.
+Pentobarbital may also be used for purposes not listed in this medication guide.

-What are the possible side effects of pentobarbital (Nembutal)?
+What are the possible side effects of pentobarbital (Nembutal Sodium)?

 - weak or shallow breathing;